mstrlaw/mstrlaw/src/posts/2022-03-10-from-ic-to-em-evolution-of-a-calendar.md

 ---
 layout: post.hbs
-title: "From IC to EM: Evolution of a Calendar "
+title: Evolution of a Calendar from Individual Contributor to Manager
-summary: A look at how my weeks changed over the years, moving from an Individual Contributor (IC) path to a Manager(M) path.
+summary: A look at how my weeks changed over the years, moving from an Individual Contributor to a Manager track.
 publish_date: 2022-03-10T12:39:55.319Z
 update_date: 2023-01-28T12:39:00.000Z
 ---